Stealth-Robotics/2022-Stealth-FTC/README.md

 # In-progress work

-I am working on getting the StartCode dir into shape to serve as a good baseline example.
+I am working on getting the `StarterCode` dir into shape to serve as a good baseline example.
 Next I'll port the Mishap code over and see how it fits and what changes it suggests.
 I already ported over my own test bot code (in MikeBotCode) and made some adjustments based on that.

 I would love to see someone port over the Autonomous Prime code and the Jankbot code.
 Those directories are just stubs right now, with some random in-progress version of StarterCode.